ziptx/kubernetes-ipv6/README.md

 IPv6 only infrastructure deployments allow for simpler management and maintenance than dual-stack, with IPv4 access provided via a front end reverse proxy or content distribution network (CDN).

-> [!NOTE]
+> [!TIP]
 > - The setup below uses a random IPv6 ULA (private) address space.
 The 2001:db8 'documention' addresses are not used, so that this working enviroment can be mimicked.
 This tutorial is derived from the awesome guide by [sgryphon](https://github.com/sgryphon/kubernetes-ipv6) which has aged with the many evolving changes in Kubernetes AND Calico code bases.
+>
 > - This setup assumes you have native IPv6 access to the internet.
 Each node will need a secondary GUA IP address / an additional NIC with an IPv6 address and DNS from your carrier / or a NAT66 translation to a GUA address.
 If not, you will need to have DNS64 + NAT64 available to your IPv6 only server, as the installation uses several resources (Docker registry, Github).